williamouyang/okta.github.io/_source/_docs/api/resources/system_log.md

 The Okta System Log API provides read access to your organization's system log.
 This API provides more functionality than the [Events API](/docs/api/resources/events.html):

-* The System Log API supports more query parameters than the Events API.
+* The System Log API contains much more [structured data](/docs/api/resources/system_log.html#log-objects) than the [Events API](/docs/api/resources/events.html#event-model).
-* The System Log API returns more objects than the Events API.
+* The System Log API supports additional [SCIM filters](/docs/api/resources/system_log.html#request-parameters) and the `q` query parameter, because of the presence of more structured data than the [Events API](/docs/api/resources/events.html#request-parameters).

 ## Getting Started